junxit/us-congress-bills-113/metadata.md

 - 2013-01-03 — Introduced in House
 - 2013-01-03 — Introduced in House
 - 2013-01-03 — Referred to the House Committee on Energy and Commerce.
+- 2013-01-04 — Referred to the Subcommittee on Energy and Power.
+- 2013-07-10 — Subcommittee Consideration and Mark-up Session Held.
+- 2013-07-11 — Forwarded by Subcommittee to Full Committee .
+- 2013-07-11 — Subcommittee Consideration and Mark-up Session Held.
+- 2013-07-16 — Committee Consideration and Mark-up Session Held.
+- 2013-07-17 — Committee Consideration and Mark-up Session Held.
+- 2013-07-17 — Ordered to be Reported by Unanimous Consent.
+- 2014-06-19 — Placed on the Union Calendar, Calendar No. 359.
+- 2014-06-19 — Reported (Amended) by the Committee on Energy and Commerce.
+H. Rept.
+113-483.
+- 2014-06-19 — Reported (Amended) by the Committee on Energy and Commerce.
+H. Rept.
+113-483.